Thinking about adding geese to your homestead?

 Goose Meat is More Like Beef than Chicken

 If you intend to raise geese for meat, you’ll be pleasantly surprised that goose meat tastes more like beef than poultry.
-For small scale homesteaders, goose meat is a great way to get some variety into their harvests without actually taking on the responsibility or expense of raising a cow.
+For small-scale homesteaders, goose meat is a great way to get some variety into their harvests without actually taking on the responsibility or expense of raising a cow.

-Even if you’re not intending to harvest geese for meat, there’s always the occasional gander that just cant be tamed.
+Even if you’re not intending to harvest geese for meat, there’s always the occasional gander that just can’t be tamed.
 It’s nice to know that if you do need to harvest to curb attacking behavior that you’re in for a rare treat.

-But Arn’t Geese Aggressive?
+But Aren’t Geese Aggressive?

 Hand-raised geese are devoted to their owners, and welcome them in as part of the flock.
 Geese hand raised on our homestead are more lap animals than farm animals.

-Our geese would welcome us when we came home, come when called and circle circle our ankles nuzzling just like house cats.
+Our geese would welcome us when we came home, come when called and circle our ankles nuzzling just like house cats.